microsoft/EmbeddedSocial-Android-SDK/INTEGRATION_INSTRUCTIONS.md

 }
 ```
 ###	Embedding Social features
 The SDK provides a number of methods to embed social functionality into your existing activities.
 These methods can be called using `EmbeddedSocial.<method>` from within your application.
-In order to use SDK fragments in your application’s activities, you currently need to have that activity extend EmbeddedSocialActivity.
+To use SDK fragments in your application’s activities, you currently need to have that activity extend EmbeddedSocialActivity.
 ###	Navigation Drawer
 There are a few options for handling navigation in the application.
 You can create your own navigation drawer and integrate social items as necessary or you can use the included Navigation Drawer.
 ####	SDK navigation initialization